avanderw/git-templates/readme.md

 git config --global init.templatedir '~/path/to/git-templates'
 ```

-> NOTE! this will not overwrite any existing files
+> NOTE! this will not overwrite any existing files.
+These will need to be cleaned by hand when updating.

+#### Alternative

+You can manually copy the `git-templates/hooks` directory to the project's `.git/` directory.

 ### Acknowledgements